 In the case of people living with diabetes or metabolic syndrome, they have a higher risk for complications such as nerve damage, heart disease, problems with eyesight, liver or kidney problems, etc.

 First and foremost, it’s essential to address gut health and inflammation.
-Inflammation, which is suggested to be the root of all disease — including hormonal imbalances — usually stems from your gut.
+Inflammation, which is suggested to be the — including hormonal imbalances — usually stems from your gut.
 From there, it can impact nearly every aspect of your health because it forces your immune system into overdrive.

 When the immune system is overactive due to high stress levels, genetics, or an inflammatory diet, you may develop autoimmune reactions as your body attacks its own tissue or glands.

 And since gut health plays a significant role in hormone regulation, having a gut-related issue — such as leaky gut syndrome or irritable bowel disease — also increases your chances for hormonal imbalances.

 To provide your body with enough energy and nutrients so it can make the hormones you need, eating a whole foods diet is key.
 Whole foods are minimally processed foods that are more nutrient dense.
 They’re also better for your gut.